earthly/website/blog/_posts/2021-10-26-bash-string.md

     Learn how to manipulate strings in bash with this informative tutorial.
 From concatenating strings to replacing parts of a string, you'll discover useful techniques for working with text in bash scripts.
 last_modified_at: 2023-07-19
 ---
 **This article explains bash string manipulation techniques.
-Earthly containerizes your build and speeds it up.
+If you find yourself working with bash in CI pipelines, you might like Earthly.
+Earthly containerizes your build to make it more consistent and speeds it up.
 [Check it out](https://cloud.earthly.dev/login).**

 <div class="narrow-code">
 One thing that bash is excellent at is manipulating strings of text.
 If you're at the command line or writing a small script, then knowing some bash string idioms can be a lot of help.